Contactually gives you the tools to communicate with the right lead, at the right time, with the right message.

 How Contactually Helps You Close More Deals

-While many real estate CRMs are designed to rush “leads” through your sales pipeline, Contactually was designed from the ground up as a true relationship marketing platform.
+While many real estate CRM software are designed to rush “leads” through your sales pipeline, Contactually was designed from the ground up as a true relationship marketing platform.
 They do this by making it simple for you to:

 - Categorize, organize, and prioritize your contacts.
 Buckets are Contactually’s contact management system.
 You can create as many or as few as you’d like, as well as set follow up reminders, and unique lead nurturing automation plans called Programs for each one.